- Not every VPN provider lets you pay in cryptocurrencies such as Bitcoin, forcing you to use a traditional payment method that identifies you.

 Transaction fees when buying a VPN with Bitcoin

 Bitcoin transaction fees are as volatile as the price of Bitcoin itself, so by the time you read this, the cost will likely have changed.
-That being said, as of the time of writing , the average fee was about $2, which is the lowest it’s been in a long time.
-Fees have reached higher than $60 on average in the past.
+That being said, fees have generally been creeping downwards.
+At the time of writing the average fee is about $0.32.
+Fees have reached more than $100 on average in the past, so be sure to check before making a purchase.

 How to anonymously buy a VPN subscription